Date issued: 11 December 2019

 Progress on the council’s key performance indicator (KPI) targets took centre stage when the Scrutiny Panel met last night (10 December).

-Panel members reviewed performance against a range of KPI targets outlined in an upbeat report assessing the council’s services and corporate activities at the half-year point between April and September this year.
+Panel members reviewed performance against a range of KPI targets outlined in an upbeat report assessing the council’s services and corporate activities between April and September this year.

 According to the report, the council achieved robustly in line with 12 (75%) of its 16 main performance targets – excelling in several – while four did not meet their targets in full.